Caminha: History

 In the 13th century, Caminha was just a fishing village until King Afonso III decided to build a modern castle and a fortified village following the bastide model, finished in 1260.
 At that time, the region was of great military importance, since it was located at the border with Galicia.
 The castle was later reinforced by Kings Dinis I, when reclaimed land finally connected the original island to the shore, and Ferdinand I. Although most of the walls and towers were torn down or built over, the oval shape of the castle is still clearly visible in the design of some streets, and the keep tower is still intact and serves as entrance to the historical centre.
 The pinewood of Camarido, stabilizing the sandbars at the mouth of the Minho, was another important initiative of Dinis I.

-The first letter of feudal rights (foral) dates from 1284.
+Caminha received its first royal charter (foral) from Dinis I in 1284.
 Caminha belonged to the crown until King Ferdinand I established in 1371 the County of Caminha, whose first count was Álvaro Pires de Castro.
 In 1390, King John I granted much freedom to the town (creating a póvoa marítima), leading maritime commerce to flourish.
 In the 15th and 16th centuries, it became one of the main ports in Northern Portugal, trading extensively with Northern Europe, Africa and India.
 A witness of this golden age is the main church (Igreja Matriz), built between the 15th and 16th centuries in an exuberant late Gothic-Renaissance mixed style.
 King Manuel I granted Caminha a new foral in 1512.
 King Manuel also rebuilt the Ínsua Fort (Forte da Ínsua), located in an island at sea and close to the village of Moledo.

 After Portugal regained its independence from Spain in 1640, King John IV remodeled the fortifications of Caminha following modern ballistic advances.
 The Ínsua Fort was also remodeled.
 Together with the fortifications of Viana do Castelo, Valença, and Monção, the castle of Caminha was part of the defence line against the Castilians in the North.

 With time, Caminha was superseded by Viana do Castelo in dominating maritime trade in Northern Portugal.
-Now Caminha lives from trade and tourism and it is connected to Galiza by a car ferry and to the rest of the country by rail and highways.
+Now Caminha lives from trade and tourism.